Circular economy concept may boost regional recycling, reuse

 Private haulers typically don't report to the solid waste districts or the state on their recycling activities, the study said.

-The contracts signed between waste haulers and the cities they serve also present a challenge, the study said.
+Another challenge is the contracts between waste haulers and the cities they serve, the study said.
 Fifteen contracts were reviewed for the study.

 The contracts cover what will be collected when and from where, the rate structures for residential recycling and solid waste collection, performance requirements for contractors and liability.
 Commercial and industrial collection isn't included in the contracts.
 Individual businesses are responsible for making their own arrangements for recycling with private haulers or -- in rare cases -- municipal programs.